 - Danelectro Dan-Echo delay

 - TC Electronics 2290 delay

 - Electro-Harmonix Micro POG

 - Pete Cornish SS2 (Soft Sustain)

 Noel also used a Mellotron keyboard on tracks from '(What's The Story) Morning Glory'.
-The subtle orchestral strings you hear on 'Don't Look Back In Anger' and cello sounds you hear in 'Wonderwall' were created by this vintage instrument - which was also used by The Beatles for the flute sounds in 'Strawberry Fields Forever', for instance.
+The subtle orchestral strings you hear on 'Don't Look Back In Anger' and cello sounds you hear in 'Wonderwall' were created by this vintage instrument - which was also used by The Beatles for the flute sounds in 'Strawberry Fields Forever'.

-To get those Mellotron sounds, hook up your keyboard or guitar to an Electro-Harmonix Mel9 pedal!
+To get that Mellotron sound on a budget, simply hook up your keyboard or guitar to an Electro-Harmonix Mel9 pedal!